aragon/hack/docs/apm-ref.md

   content hash for fetching it.
 An `arapp.json` file is expected to be found in this package.

-A Repo does not need to contain both pieces; a repo can solely version either a contract or off-chain assets.
-While no problems will occur by using it this way, note that all the rules below still apply.
+A Repo does not need to contain both components but, whatever the case, all the rules below still apply.

-By versioning both the app code address and the package content, we can add additional expectations for the what semantic versioning of Repos mean:
+By versioning both the app code address and the package content we can add additional expectations for the what semantic versioning of Repos mean:

   - **Patch**: Minor changes to the package contents (e.g. frontend).
 Update can be performed silently for users.
-  - **Minor**: Major changes to the package contents, but still works with the current smart contract code.
+  - **Minor**: Significant changes to the package contents but still works with the current smart contract code.
 Users should be notified of the update.
-  - **Major**: Any change to the smart contract app code with or without an accompanying frontend upgrade.
-User interaction is needed to upgrade.
+  - **Major**: Any change to the smart contract app code that requires user interaction in order to upgrade.

 ### Version upgrade rules
-Before creating a new version in a repo, an ACL check is performed to see whether the entity has permission to create a new version.
+Before creating a new version in a repo an ACL check is performed to see whether the entity has permission to create a new version.

 After the ACL check, the Repo logic checks whether the version upgrade is allowed.